 Which staff will support children, and what training have they had?
 SENCOs

-Our SENCOs are Mrs. Vickie Snell and Mrs. Claire Kalek.
-Vickie Snell works full time as a SENCO at Priory Rise and Claire Kalek works from Wednesday lunchtime to Friday as SENCO, and as a class teacher for the rest of the week.
-Vickie Snell has gained the NASENCO qualification and has worked in this role for 4 years.
-Claire Kalek has worked as SENCO for 1 year and is currently undertaking the NPQSENCO qualification.
+Our Special SENCOs are Mrs. Vickie Snell and Mrs. Claire Kalek.
+Vickie Snell works full time as a SENCO at Priory Rise and Claire Kalek works from Monday to Wednesday lunchtime as SENCO, and then as a class teacher for the rest of the week.
+Vickie Snell has gained the NASENCO qualification and has worked in this role for 3 years.
+Claire Kalek is new to the role this year and has previously worked as part of the SEN team at Priory Rise.
+Both are qualified teachers.